metal3-io/metal3-docs/design/metadata-handling.md

 until the new object is created successfully.
 Upon success, it will render the content values, and create the secrets containing the rendered data.
 The controller will generate the content based on the `metaData` or `networkData` field of the Template Specs.
-The *ready* field in the *DataClaim* and the *renderedData* will then be set accordingly.
+The *ready* field in *renderedData* will then be set accordingly.

-Once the generation is successful, the status field `ready` will be set to True.
 If any error happens during the rendering, an error message will be added.

 ### The generated secrets